I'm a member

-This policy does not directly address other uses of ABPM, including the use of ABPM for the evaluation of ‘masked’ hypertension.
+This policy does not directly address other uses of ABPM, including its use for the evaluation of ‘masked’ hypertension.
 Masked hypertension refers to normal blood pressure (BP) readings in the office and elevated BP readings outside of the office.
 This phenomenon has recently received greater attention, with estimates that up to 10-20% of individuals may exhibit this pattern.
 Other potential uses of ABPM include monitoring patients with established hypertension under treatment; evaluating refractory or resistant blood pressure; evaluating whether symptoms such as lightheadedness correspond with blood pressure changes; evaluating nighttime blood pressure; examining diurnal patterns of blood pressure; and/or other potential uses.

-Many ambulatory blood pressure monitors have received clearance to market through the U.S. Food and Drug Administration (FDA) 510(k) marketing clearance process.
-As an example of an FDA indication for use, the Welch Allyn ABPM 6100 is indicated "as an aid or adjunct to diagnosis and treatment when it is necessary to measure adult or pediatric patients' systolic and diastolic blood pressures over an extended period of time.
+Many ambulatory blood pressure monitors have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) marketing process.
+As an example of an FDA indication, the Welch Allyn ABPM 6100 is indicated "as an aid or adjunct to diagnosis and treatment when it is necessary to measure adult or pediatric patients' systolic and diastolic blood pressures over an extended period of time.
 The system is only for measurement, recording, and display.
 It makes no diagnosis."

 POLICYAutomated ambulatory blood pressure monitoring over a 24-hour period may be considered medically necessary for patients with elevated office BP, when performed one time to differentiate between ‘white coat hypertension’ and true hypertension, and when the following conditions are met:

 All other uses of ambulatory blood pressure monitoring for patients with elevated office BP, including but not limited to repeated testing in patients with persistently elevated office BP, and monitoring of treatment effectiveness, is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.